Zero-5: Gameplay

 Zero-5 is a shooter game that is primarily played in a first-person perspective, where the player assume the role of a recruited Space Hound pilot by DEFCON to take control of the Perseus space fighter in a battle to defend Earth from the invading forces of the Morphon alien race, who are set to eradicate the human race after their signal was picked up signal by the now-destroyed Europa III satellite across 16 missions, each one featuring a different scenario and circumstances to complete in order to progress further, with later missions increasing in difficulty.

 Depending on the situation, missions take place on either outer space or in the surface of a planet or an asteroid.
-If the Perseus sustains too much damage, it will be destroyed and the game is over, however the player is allowed to resume the last mission the game saved at the menu screen.
+If the Perseus sustains too much damage, it will be destroyed and the game is over, but the player is allowed to resume the last mission the game saved at the menu screen.
 If the game is played on an Atari ST machine that does not have more than 1MB of memory, features such as speech synthesis and other graphical effects are deactivated.
 When played on the Atari Falcon, the game's frame rate is increased and the visuals are improved.
 In addition, the game can also be played with either the Atari Jaguar joypads or Power Pad joypads (gray version of Jaguar joypads marketed for the STe and Falcon).